Links Between Air Quality and Economic Growth

 The World Economic Forum and Its Take on Air Quality and Economic Growth

 The World Economic Forum[2] emphasizes the critical need for investment in air quality management systems, especially given that particulate pollution continues to reduce global life expectancy by over two years.
 This gap highlights a major opportunity for improving air quality and economic growth.
-Despite economic downturns like those experienced during the COVID-19 pandemic, investments in air quality did not increase, suggesting that improving air quality is not only a health imperative but also a major economic driver.
+Despite downturns like those experienced during the COVID-19 pandemic, investments in air quality did not increase, suggesting that improving AQ is not only a health imperative but also a major economic driver.

 Investing in effective air quality measures can bring substantial economic benefits.
-Successful strategies include implementing stricter emissions standards and promoting clean technology, which not only improve public health but also stimulate economic growth by increasing workforce productivity and opening new markets in sustainable technologies.
+Successful strategies include implementing stricter emissions standards and promoting clean technology, which not only improve public health but also stimulate growth by increasing workforce productivity and opening new markets in sustainable technologies.

 [1] RAND Corporation report